-Filed by the Registrant ☑ Filed by a Party other than the Registrant □ Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, For Use of the Commission Only (As Proximal Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material under Rule 14a-12 ermitted by Rule 14a-6(e)(2)) CHNOLOGIES, INC ot as Specified In Its Charter) (, iling Proxy Statement, if other the Registrant) Payment of Filing Fee (Check the appropriate box): ☑ No fee required ☐ Fee computed on table below per Exchange Act Ru les 14a-6(i)(1) and 0-11. transaction applies: of transaction computed pursuant to Exchange Act Rule 0-11 g fee is calculated and state how it was determined): \square Fee paid previously with preliminary materials. d by Exchange Act Rule 0-11(a)(2) and identify the filing for he previous filing by registration statement number, or the (1) Amount Previously Paid:(2) Form, Schedule or Registration Stateme(3) Filing Party:(4) Date Filed: nt No.:
+Filed by the Registrant Filed by a Party other than the Registrant $\ \square$ Check the appropriate box: □ Preliminary Proxy Statement □ Confidential, For Use of the Commission Only (As Permitted by Rule 14a-6(e)(2)) □ Definitive Proxy Statement □ Definitive Additional Materials □ Soliciting Material under Rule 14a-12 Palatin Technologies, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): No fee required ☐ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ☐ Fee paid previously with preliminary materials. ☐ Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
+(1) Amount Previously Paid:(2) Form, Schedule or Registration Statement No.:(3) Filing Party:(4) Date Filed: